Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 The Wildlife Museum is the second building to the right as you enter the lovely village of Stokkseyri, so this is where you can start, by visiting the Wildlife Museum before you visit the village itself.

-If you are interested in hunting and wildlife, or just wildlife and to have a look at the animals, then visiting this unique museum should not be missed.
+If you are interested in hunting and wildlife, or want to see the animals, then visiting this unique museum should not be missed.

 Kayaking in Stokkseyri